Thomalpas/hpc_utils/README.md

   0.047   0.003 100.138
 ```

-We asked for 5 cores but R detected 16 (haha, I do not understand at the
-moment).
-BUT, you can see that the parallel computation took env.
+We asked for 5 cores but R detected 16.
+You can see that the parallel computation took env.
 20s while the
 serial computation took env.
 100s, i.e. five times more!
 It corresponds to the
 fact that we defined the parallel computation with five cores :)